MaxKumundzhiev/k8s/README.md

     - woker nodes

 - there 4 processes which has to be installed on a `master` node
-    - api server - cluster gateway to interact with cluster + keeps auth sstuff
+    - api server - cluster gateway to interact with cluster + keeps auth stuff --> `main and only one entrypoint to interact with k8s cluster`
     - scheduler - just decided on which worker node new pod should be scheduled - scheduler sends request to woker node kubelet
     - controller manager - detect state changes, e.g. of pods
     - etcd - key:value store of a cluster state (every change of a cluster is updated to store)